HazAT/badge/README.md

     badge --shield "Version-0.0.3-blue"

 Sometimes the response from shield.io takes a long time and can timeout.
-You can adjust the timeout to shield.io with `--shield_io_timeout t 10` accordingly.
+You can adjust the timeout to shield.io with `--shield_io_timeout 10` accordingly.

 `--shield_gravity North` changes the postion of the shield on the icon.
 Choices include: NorthWest, North, NorthEast, West, Center, East, SouthWest, South, SouthEast.